accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 ### L

-#### Located next to each other (label and field located next to each other)
+#### Label and field located next to each other

  The label and its field must be visually close, so that the relationship between the two cannot lead to confusion.

 ### N

-#### Name, role, value, settings and status changes
+#### Name, role, value, properties and changes of state

-A component must have an appropriate role and name, and any values, states and parameters must also be accessible and correctly passed on to the accessibility APIs.
+A component must have an appropriate role and name, and any values, states and properties must also be accessible and correctly passed on to the accessibility APIs.

-The name can be the title of the component, such as the title of a button, for example.
+The name can be the title of the component, such as the accessible name of a button, for example.

 The value is, for example, the selected item in a drop-down list or the current value of a cursor.